crosire/reshade/include/README.md

 }
 ```

 Showing results on the screen is done through a `reshade::api::swapchain` object.
 This is a collection of back buffers that the application can render into, which will eventually be presented to the screen.
-There may be multiple swap chains, if for example the application is rendering to multiple windows, or to the screen and to a VR headset.
+There may be multiple swap chains, if for example the application is rendering to multiple windows, or to a screen and a VR headset.
 ReShade again will call the `reshade::addon_event::init_swapchain` event after such an object was created by the application (and `reshade::addon_event::destroy_swapchain` on destruction).
-In addition ReShade will call the `reshade::addon_event::create_swapchain` event before that happens, so an add-on may modify how the swap chain should be created.
+In addition ReShade will call the `reshade::addon_event::create_swapchain` event before the swap chain is created, so an add-on may modify its description before that happens.
 For example, to force the resolution to a specific value, one can do the following:
 ```c++
 using namespace reshade::api;